geniusbat/konlab/README.md

 - Profile: Set of configuration files.
 - Config file: Yaml file defining a set of profiles.
 - Export: Synonym to backup, basicallly take all the files defined for a profile in a config file and coppy/save them to a different location and archive it.
-- Applying: Moving the files back from an exported archive to its origin.
+- Reapplying: Moving the files back from an exported archive to its origin.

 ---